-From the beginning, Tanglewood Family Office has utilized our “active conservative” investment management process, a term that describes our daily monitoring and managing of a small number of conservative client portfolios.
+From the beginning, Tanglewood Family Office has utilized our “risk-managed” growth strategy, a term that describes our daily monitoring and managing of a small number of conservative client portfolios.
 Investment management decisions are directed by our quantitative and qualitative models that help guide our broad asset allocation decisions.

-Within that framework, we use individual equities, bonds and cash vehicles to help manage potential growth and risk.
+Within that framework, we use individual equities, bonds and cash vehicles to help manage potential growth, risk, fees and tax efficiency.
 Our investment format seeks risk-managed returns, transparency, daily liquidity, low market correlation, and flexible market exposure.

 In recent years, conservative investing has been turned upside down.
 Classic Investment strategies that stood for decades as the standard for conservative money management have appeared largely ineffective during recent periods of great economic uncertainty and turmoil.
 As the markets went down with a fury, everything unattended went down with them.
 When the dust cleared, many conservative investors seemed to have portfolio losses similar to those with an aggressive investment strategy.